NucleusEngineering/hack-your-pipe/01_ingest_and_transform/11_challenge/README.md

 Inspect the `Dockerfile` to understand how the container will be build.

-`main.py` defines the webserver that handles the incoming datapoints.
-Inspect `main.py` to understand the webserver logic.
+`main.py` defines the web server that handles the incoming data points.
+Inspect `main.py` to understand the web server logic.
 As you can the `main.py` is missing two code snippets.

-Complete the webserver with the BigQuery client and Client API call to insert rows to BigQuery from a json object.
+Complete the web server with the BigQuery client and Client API call to insert rows to BigQuery from a json object.
 Use the BigQuery Python SDK.

 Before you start coding replace the required variables in `config.py` so you can access them safely in `main.py`.